 Sweet Peppers are Good for the Heart

 Adding more fruits and vegetables to your diet, such as green sweet peppers, is a good way to promote heart health.
 Studies have linked diets high in fruit and vegetables with a decreased risk of heart disease.
 Eating more fruit and vegetables, for example, can reduce cholesterol levels and blood sugar levels, as well as blood pressure.
 (4, 5, 6, 7)

 Peppers are high in fiber, which is beneficial for gut health.
 Men should consume 1.1–1.2 ounces (30–35 grams) of fiber daily, while women should eat 0.9–1.1 ounces (25–32 grams).
 (8)

 A single cup (150 grams) of raw green pepper contains 0.08 ounces (2.5 grams) of fiber.
-Increasing your fiber intake has been shown in studies to help prevent digestive system diseases, including colon cancer and inflammatory bowel disease (IBD).
+Increasing your fiber intake has been shown in studies to help prevent digestive system diseases like digestive enzymes, including colon cancer and inflammatory bowel disease (IBD).
 (9)

 Sweet Peppers Contain Health-Benefiting Plant Compounds